These 5 Factors Determined Our Picks for Best Convention Cities in the USA

 Other factors are not covered by third party sources.
 Due to constraints on availability, it is possible that a meeting in Atlantic City may have more room nights available for your group than one in New York City, a destination with five times as many rooms.

 While we feel we’ve uncovered the top convention site selection factors, there are things that only you will know and they may well be the secret sauce and the key to event’s success.
-What unique considerations about your group will make some destinations shine compared to others?
+What unique considerations about your group will make some convention cities shine compared to others?
 If the convention is about green building, it’s easy to select a city and convention center that would reinforce your message.